 Creating an environment for start-ups and scale-ups to succeed is in the interest of all - including major innovative companies and the public sector to diversify and grow the regional economy.

 strategy - Activate our thought leaders to identify and increase awareness of current policy in support of activity - and future opportunities for regional partners to share in this strategy.

-strategy - Identify & map corporate innovation & intreprenuership efforts in the Richmond Region.
-Launch a corporate innovation & intrepreneurship round table to facilitate the exchange of knowledge and foster synergies amongst innovative businesses.
-Initiate a TEDxRVA or TEDxRVA Salon on corporate innovation & intrepreneurship to educate broader community on innovation approaches to existing businesses.
+strategy - Identify & map corporate innovation & intrepranuership efforts in the Richmond Region.
+Launch a corporate innovation & intrapreneurship round table to facilitate the exchange of knowledge and foster synergies amongst innovative businesses.
+Initiate a TEDxRVA or TEDxRVA Salon on corporate innovation & intrapreneurship to educate broader community on innovation approaches to existing businesses.